akyrillidis/akyrillidis.github.io/notes/quant_post_3a.md

+---
+layout: page
+fb_comments: 3
+title: Introduction to quantum computing: From classical to quantum (part I).
+---

-# Introduction to quantum computing: From classical to quantum (part I)
+## Introduction to quantum computing: From classical to quantum (part I).

 > Sources: "Quantum computing for computer scientists", N. Yanofsky and M. Mannucci, Cambridge Press, 2008.